-Course textbooks adopted by the academic department must be used in all sections of courses

-Unless precipitated by a publisher-mandated change, textbooks will not be changed mid-year or more often than once every three years.
+Course textbooks adopted by the academic department must be used in all course sections.
+Supplemental materials may vary by section but are not to be assigned instead of the typical textbook.
+Exceptions to this standard may be made for approved pilot projects or action research activities or when technical/software complications affect using a standard text for the online and traditional versions of a given course.
+Unless precipitated by a publishermandated change, textbooks will not be changed mid-year or more often than once every three years.